Buutyful/DiningPhilosophers/README.md

 ## Description

-This project implements a simulation of the classic **Dining Philosophers Problem**, a fundamental synchronization challenge in concurrent programming.
+This project implements a simulation of the classic **Dining Philosophers Problem**.
+The first project displays how different threads are handleds to manage shared resources.
+The second projects use proper coroutine levareging c# async\await tasks.

 ### Problem Overview